Our answers to the questions we frequently get asked and the questions we wish you asked.

 Will you proofread and edit my interview?

 We’ll give your interview a good read through, but it’s up to you to make sure there are no mistakes in it.
-English is Mario’s second language (even though he claims it’s his forth) and we publish a lot of interviews around here.
-We might make some smaller edits, but generally speaking, we won’t.
+We do run every interview through Grammarly on your behalf.